ViniciusCdeAlmeida/Project-3/README.md

 ![App Brewery Banner](Documentation/AppBreweryBanner.png)

-# Dicee
+# Magic 8 Ball

 ## Our Goal

-The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
-This app will teach you a lot of important programming knowledge, while building a neat dice app.
+The objective of this challenge is to apply the skills you learned in the Dicee tutorial and get you making an app with functionality all by yourself.
+There’s no new concepts here.
+But you’re flyin’ solo this time!
+Most of the programming skills are gained in the challenges rather than the tutorials.
+It’s when you’re using your new-found programming skills to bend the app to your will that you’re truly levelling up as a developer.

 ## What you will create

-We’re going to make a Las Vegas dice app.
-You can make the die roll at the press of a button or by shaking your phone.
-With this app in your pocket, you’ll be fully set up to settle any score on the go!
+We’re going to make a Magic 8 Ball app.
+You can ask the app to make all your hard decisions!
+With this app in your pocket, you’ll always have an answer to life’s many conundrums!

-## What you will learn

-* How to clone an existing Xcode project from GitHub.
-* Create an app with behaviour and functionality.
-* Create links between the Interface Builder files and code using IBActions and IBOutlets.
-* Get familiar with the Xcode code editor.
-* * Learn to use comments to annotate code.
-* Understand and use Swift constants and variables.
-* Understand and use collection types such as Swift arrays.
-* Test and debug your app with the Xcode console.
-* Learn about randomisation and how to generate random numbers in Swift.